ngxs-labs/entity-state/README.md

 | `GoToPage` | Goes to specified page, via index, stepwise or first/last |
 | `SetPageSize` | Sets the page size |

-Action that change the entity map will update the internal timestamp `lastUpdated`.
+Actions that change the entities will update the internal timestamp `lastUpdated`.
 You can use one of the existing selectors to see the age of your data.

 ### Selectors